The Scenics: History (2007–present)

-In December 2008 The Scenics played at the Last Pogo's 30th anniversary at the Horseshoe Tavern with several other bands.
+In December 2008, The Scenics played at the Last Pogo's 30th anniversary at the Horseshoe Tavern with several other bands.
 The event is filmed by Colin Brunton.
 As well, the band went into #9 Studio and recorded 14 songs.

-In October 2009, the band released another compilation from their vaults, "Sunshine World (Studio Recordings 1977-78)" on CD.
-The CD had limited distribution, but to promote the release the band performed dates in Ontario and Quebec.[4]
-“Do The Wait” was pulled from the album to be featured in May 2010's Protopunk themed cover CD from the UK music mag UNCUT, along with music by the New York Dolls, MC5, The Flamin’ Groovies and the Stooges.
+In October 2009, the band released another compilation from their vaults, Sunshine World (Studio Recordings 1977-78) on CD.
+The CD had limited distribution, but to promote the release the band performed dates in Ontario and Quebec.
+"Do The Wait" was pulled from the album to be featured in May 2010's Protopunk themed cover CD from the UK music mag UNCUT, along with music by the New York Dolls, MC5, The Flamin' Groovies and the Stooges.

 Dead Man Walks Down Bayview

 In 2012 the 2008 recordings from #9 Studio were finished and released on LP as Dead Man Walks Down Bayview on DreamTower Records.
-The album featured songs written over the last 20 years, including 5 that the Scenics had often played live in 1980 and 81.The band got together for shows in Southern Ontario and Quebec.
+The album featured songs written over the last 20 years, including 5 that the Scenics had often played live in 1980 and 1981.The band got together for shows in Southern Ontario and Quebec.

-In 2013 directors Colin Brunton and Kire Papputts release “The Last Pogo Jumps Again” a full length doc on the Toronto punk scene then and now.
-Badgers’ song “O Boy” is featured, as well as interviews with Badger and Meyers.
+In 2013, directors Colin Brunton and Kire Papputts release The Last Pogo Jumps Again a full length documentary on the Toronto punk scene then and now.
+Badgers' song "O Boy" is featured, as well as interviews with Badger and Meyers.

-In 2014 the CD “Talking Songs” is released by “Scattered Bodies” (Andy Meyers with composer/vocalist Susheela Dawne and celebrated poet, Brian Brett).
+In 2014, the CD "Talking Songs" is released by "Scattered Bodies" (Andy Meyers with composer/vocalist Susheela Dawne and celebrated poet, Brian Brett).
 Funded by a Canada Council for the Arts grant, the album sets Brett's texts to music.
 The musical beds were created by Meyers from a wide array of samples pulled from Scenics cassettes 1976-81.
-The album is recorded at Meyers' Allowed Sound Studio, which he opened in 1999.
+The album was recorded at Meyers' Allowed Sound Studio, which he opened in 1999.